Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 Anesthesia options are broken into three general categories:

-Local Anesthesia - The most commonly used anesthetic, local anesthesia is used to numb a specific area of the mouth and applied topically or by injection.
+Local Anesthesia - The most commonly used anesthetic is local anesthesia.
+It is used to numb a specific area of the mouth and applied topically or by injection.
 Both the pre-injection numbing gel (topical anesthetic) and the injection itself are different examples of local anesthetics.
-Local anesthesia is used for minor dental procedures like fillings, extractions, root canal treatments, crown placement, and deep cleanings.
+Local anesthesia is used for minor dental procedures, like fillings, extractions, root canal treatments, crown placement and deep cleanings.
 The numbing sensation can last for hours.

 Sedation - Most often used to help alleviate anxiety or help keep a person from moving during a procedure.
-It can be administered in mild, moderate, or deep strengths, placing the person in different levels of consciousness.
-Sedation can be administered before an appointment via a pill, or, during the visit via laughing gas or IV.
+It can be administered in mild, moderate or deep strengths, placing the person in different levels of consciousness.
+Sedation can be given before an appointment via a pill or during the visit via laughing gas or IV.
 The person is somewhat responsive and can breathe on their own.

 General Anesthesia - Most often used for longer dental procedures, general anesthesia results in a complete, but temporary, loss of consciousness.
-It is mostly commonly used for invasive dental procedures performed in a hospital or ambulatory surgical center.
-The care may involve the jaw bones, cancer, cleft lip/palate surgery complicated extractions, or extensive dental services for very young children experiencing the condition known as early childhood caries.
+It is most commonly used for invasive dental procedures performed in a hospital or ambulatory surgical center.
+The care may involve the jaw bones, cancer, cleft lip/palate surgery, complicated extractions or extensive dental services for very young children experiencing the condition known as early childhood caries.

 General anesthesia is normally inhaled or administered by IV.
-Unlike IV sedation, where a person remains semiconscious, a person receiving general anesthesia become completely unconscious and requires breathing assistance.
+Unlike IV sedation, where a person remains semiconscious, a person receiving general anesthesia becomes completely unconscious and requires breathing assistance.

 Side Effects of Anesthesia

-Dental anesthesia is a commonly used and safe treatment; however, it is very important that the dentist is knowledgeable of your full medical history, allergies and any substance abuse history (including alcohol), so complications can be avoided.
+Dental anesthesia is a commonly used and safe treatment.
+However, it is very important that the dentist knows your full medical history, allergies and any substance abuse history (including alcohol), so complications can be avoided.
 Generally, side effects only occur with sedation or general anesthesia; however, some may find they are allergic to a certain local anesthetic.
-Though these allergic reactions are extremely rare with the types of local anesthetics used today, when they do occur, you may experience:
+While these allergic reactions are extremely rare, when they do occur, you may experience:

 • A rash